microsoft/PSRule/docs/upgrade-notes.md

   [1]: https://aka.ms/ps-rule/options#bindingtargetname
   [2]: https://aka.ms/ps-rule/options#suppression

-### Using PowerShell 7.3 or later
+### Using PowerShell 7.4 or later

 From _v3.0.0_, PSRule requires:

 - Windows PowerShell 5.1 for running as a PowerShell module. _OR_
-- PowerShell 7.3 or later for development, building locally, or running as a PowerShell module.
+- PowerShell 7.4 or later for development, building locally, or running as a PowerShell module.

 Support for Windows PowerShell 5.1 is deprecated and will be removed in a future release of PSRule (v4).
-We recommend upgrading to PowerShell 7.3 or later.
+We recommend upgrading to PowerShell 7.4 or later.

-At the time of writing, PowerShell 7.3 is the most recent version of PowerShell.
-PowerShell 7.4 is expected, and PSRule v4 will aim to support the latest version of PowerShell as the minimum requirement.

 ### Changes to CLI commands